 We pride ourselves on being a very friendly drag hunt where everyone is welcome, whatever their age or level of experience.
 To make drag hunting an enjoyable and safe pass-time for all, it is very important to follow the instructions of the Masters and other Hunt Staff.
 If any of these people raise their voices it will be in the interests of safety.
 Please look at the 'etiquette' section carefully, and adhere to it's rules.

 Can my family and friends come and watch?

 Yes of course!
-We actively encourage non-riding draghunt supporters.
-One of the Hunt Supporters' Club will be on hand to guide foot followers around in cars to get the best views of the day.
+We actively encourage non-riding drag hunt supporters.
+There will be specified locations along our route where foot followers can view the hunt going past.
 To minimise environmental impact, we do ask that foot followers car share.
 We recommend you bring a car suitable for off road driving.